Cameron-Cn/folio/README.md

 ### Linux Systems
-Not exactly an easy to show off skill, but I grew up using Linux and in the fall of 2014 taught myself bash scripting (as I was waiting to being university in Seattle).
+Not exactly an easy to show off skill, but I grew up using Linux and in the fall of 2014 taught myself bash scripting (as I was waiting to begin university in Seattle).
 Since then, I've continued to learn more about GNU/Linux systems.
 Currently on a derivative of Arch linux, btw

 + Comfortable with bash scripts, Linux networking, system maintenance and the advanced Linux kernel (see my LinkedIn)

-I am currently pursuing Linux System Administration Certification, a bold move for what has until now been merely a rewarding (and geeky!) hobby.
++ I am currently pursuing Linux System Administration Certification, a bold move for what has until now been merely a rewarding (and geeky!) hobby.